elefkovitz/ChampRecommender/README.md

 http://54.67.67.56:8888/

-If you don't play League of Legends and want to test it, you can use my favorite popular streamer:
+If you don't play League of Legends and want to test it, you can use this random player I chose (sadly I haven't played ranked this season):
- __Tobias Fate__
+ __ly lose__

 __EDIT (04/03/17):__ New 2017 Ranked Season SVD is in process!
 Currently, recommendations are working off of a 2016 version of our recommendation matrix, which may make them a bit stale and boring!
 I will be rerunning the matrix and adding some cool new features soon, stay tuned!